SamimAzimi/SamimAzimi/README.md

 - 👋 Hi, I’m @SamimAzimi
-- 👀 I’m interested in arudion, Linux ,Nodejs,pythong ,AI and Elasticsearch,
+- 👀 I’m interested in arduin, Linux ,Nodejs,pythond ,AI and Elasticsearch,
 - 🌱 I’m currently learning social and human interaction
 - 💞️ I’m looking to collaborate on any opensource technologies
 - 📫 How to reach me ...